Maxims of equity: Where equities are equal, the law will prevail

 Equity will provide no specific remedies where the parties' causes are to be seen to be equal, or where neither has been wronged.

 The significance of this maxim is that applicants to the chancellors often did so because of the formal pleading of the law courts, and the lack of flexibility they offered to litigants.
 Law courts and legislature, as lawmakers, through the limits of the substantive law they had created, thus inculcated a certain status quo that affected private conduct, and private ordering of disputes.
 Equity could alter that status quo, ignoring the clearly imposed limits of legal relief, or legal defences.
 But courts applying equity are reluctant to do so.
 This maxim reflects this.
 If the law firmly denied a cause of action or suggested equities between the parties were as a matter of policy equal, equity would provide no relief; if the law did provide relief, then the applicant would be obligated to bring a legal, rather than equitable action.
 This maxim overlaps with the previously mentioned "equity follows the law."

 Equity will not allow a statute to be used as a cloak for fraud

 Equity prevents a party from relying upon a presence or absence of a statutory formality if to do so would be unconscionable and unfair.
 This can occur in secret trusts and constructive trusts.

 Equity will not allow a trust to fail for want of a trustee

 If there is no trustee, whoever has legal title to the trust property will be considered the trustee.

 Equity regards the beneficiary as the true owner

-Due to limits in old Common Law, no remedy was had for beneficiaries if, for example, a trustee ran off with the trust property.
+Due to limits in old Common Law, there was no remedy for beneficiaries if, for example, a trustee ran off with the trust property.
 To remedy this and protect intended recipients of trust property, Equity regarded the beneficiary as the true (eventual) owners of the trust property.